elvis-epx/IoT/mpy/README.md

 The lib/epx/netnow.py module interfaces with ESP-NOW and is used only by the profiles that employ ESP-NOW (currently, only the "scale" profile).

+## CLI utilities

+There are a number of primitive CLI tools available:

+- pcp: copy a file via serial port using `mpfshell`
+- pcp\_conf: copy a file that becomes /config.txt in the target
+- pcp\_main: copy a file that becomes /main.py in the target
+- cpall: copy all necessary files, driven by the profile manifest, except the config file

+In order to use the tools above, first create a local file named `serial\_params.txt` that contains the mpfshell parameters related to serial port, something like `-o ttyUSB0` or `-o ttyUSB0 --reset`.

+In general, we use `cpall <profile>` followed by `pcp\_conf <my config file>` to first configure a device, and then use OTA for further updates.

+OTA tools:

+- otatool: low-level tool to send a single file using the OTA network protocol, or retrieve the hash of an existing file.
+- ota\_config: send one file via OTA that becomes /config.txt in the target
+- otascript: send all changed files via OTA.
+Compares file hashes to send only the ones that have changed.
+- ota: high-level tool that uses `otascript`, discovers the IP address of the target, etc.

+In general, we only use the `ota` tool to upgrade the MicroPython code and is the easiest to use.
+In the rare occasion we need to update the config file, then we use `ota\_config`.
+More about OTA in a later section of this document.

+In order to use `ota`, first create a local file named `mqttserver.txt` that contains the name or the IP address of the MQTT broker, since we use MQTT to open OTA in the target device, and discover its address.

+OTA firmware tool:

+- otafwtool: OTA tool to update the MicroPython interpreter.
+It is not completely autonomous, there are a number of steps that are still responsibility of the user.

+Test tools:

+- entool: ESP-NOW protocol simulator
+- runtest: runs a test script contained in testsuites/
+- test.py: Python cradle that loads a profile in test mode, to run in a PC
+- utest.py: same as test.py but for unit tests.

+# OTA code upgrade and observability

+The framework supports OTA update of any files, be it code, configuration, etc. The basic procedure to update one file is:

+- Send message `open` to device topic `cmnd/DeviceName/OTA`.
+This will open a network socket.
+- Use the `otatool` script to send the file using the OTA protocol.
+The file will get a temporary name.
+- Send message `commit` to `cmnd/DeviceName/OTA`.
+This actually replaces the old file.
+- Send message `reboot` to `cmnd/DeviceName/OTA`.

+In order to use `otatool` you need to know the IP address of the device.
+After sending `open` to OTA, the IP address is published via topic `stat/DeviceName/Log` to be discoverable via MQTT.

+The `ota` script does all the steps above automatically.

+IMPORTANT: the OTA code update does not currently support rollbacks, so make sure you have run the code in a test device before shipping.
+Otherwise, if MicroPython fails, OTA will be unreachable as well, and you will have to resort to serial port.

+# OTA bservability

+Other commands accepted by `cmnd/DeviceName/OTA`:

+- `stats`: produce network statistics
+- `msg\_reboot`: produce reason for the last reboot
+- `msg\_exception`: produce last exception backtrace
+- `msg\_rm`: clear the two messages above, works as "mark as read"

+These commands report their output via `stat/DeviceName/Log`, and the device accepts them anytime, it is not necessary to send the `open` command before.

+# OTA firmware upgrade

+The framework also implements a protocol for the OTA firmware upgrade.
+The OTA variant of the MicroPython firmware must have been installed previously, so the flash memory has the proper layout to support this operation.

+The current procedure is:

+- Subscribe to `stat/DeviceName/Log` to get the output of the commands below.
+- Optionally, send `getversion` to `cmnd/DeviceName/OTA` to check the version that is currently running.
+- send `open` to `cmnd/DeviceName/OTA`.
+- discover the IP address of the device (will be logged every 10 seconds or so).
+- use the `otafwtool` to send the new firmware.
+Make sure to send only the Micropython binary (.app.bin) not the whole flashable image (.bin).
+If in doubt, remember that .app.bin is always the smaller of the two.
+- send `reboot` to `cmnd/DeviceName/OTA` to run the new firmware

+If the devices does not come up, just power cycle at this point, and it will revert to the old firmware.
+If the device does start:

+- send `getversion` to `cmnd/DeviceName/OTA`, to make sure the device is actually running the new firmware version.
+- Make sure the device is working properly, doing tests or having tested previously on a canary device.
+- Finally, send `keepversion` to `cmnd/DeviceName/OTA` to commit the new firmware version.
+- Optionally, `reboot` and `getversion` again to ensure the new firmware did stick.

+The command `partitions` produces the number of firmware partitions and the current active partition.
+This is useful to discover whether the firmware can receive OTA updates.
+If there are two partitions, it can.
+If there is a single one, it cannot.

+# Testing and coverage

+FIXME

 ## The event loop